tommyettinger/DawnLikeAtlas/README.md

 # DawnLikeAtlas
 DragonDePlatino and DawnBringer's DawnLike assets, split up and named for use in texture atlases

+## tl;dr
+There are libGDX atlases with a whole lot of pixel-art sprites in the `thirteen` directory, or `atlases` if you have to use an older version of libGDX (that is, 1.9.12 or older).
+You only need `Dawnlike.atlas`, `Dawnlike.png`, and optionally `font.fnt` to use this without scaled assets.
+You can still scale up the sprites and font yourself, probably to an integer multiple.

 ## What?
 DawnLike is great!
 It is a huge set of 16x16 tiles/sprites, many with two-frame animations, meant for roguelike and similar games.
 [It was originally posted on OpenGameArt](https://opengameart.org/comment/60159).